awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 #### PortProbeDetails<a name="asff-action-portprobeaction-portprobedetails"></a>

 `PortProbeDetails` contains a list of port scans that were part of the port probe\.
-For each scan, `PortProbeDetails` provides information about the local IP address and port that were scanned, and the remote IP address that the scan originated from\.
+For each scan, `PortProbeDetails` provides information about the local IP address and port that were scanned as well as the remote IP address that the scan originated from\.

 `PortProbeDetails` can have the following attributes\.